thermotect/.github/profile/README.md

 ## 🚀 Why It Matters

 **Traditional engineering workflows are fragmented and slow.**
-Thermotect consolidates design tools, AI assistance, and regulatory compliance into one platform — reducing errors, improving productivity, and accelerating delivery timelines.
+Arcito consolidates design tools, AI assistance, and regulatory compliance into one platform — reducing errors, improving productivity, and accelerating delivery timelines.

 ---